How to Clean a Snowmobile Carb Without Removing?

 • Check the drive belt and battery charge

-• Lubricate the Chassis a few times every season and
+• Lubricate the chassis a few times every season and

 • Make sure that the brakes are in good condition, which can stop you in the required situation on the snowy terrain